muety/wakapi/README.md

 ## ⌨️ How to use?

-There are different options for how to use Wakapi, ranging from our hosted cloud service to self-hosting it.
+There are different options for how to use Wakana, ranging from our hosted cloud service to self-hosting it.
 Regardless of which option choose, you will always have to do the [client setup](#-client-setup) in addition.

 ### ☁️ Option 1: Use [wakana.io](https://wakana.io)